beamable/FederatedAuthentication/README.md

   }
 }
 ```
 In this example we didn't use the "challenge" and "solution" arguments.
-Standard use-case for challenges are wallet authentication.
-If a client sends us a wallet address as a token, the only way to verify the ownership of that wallet is to issue a challenge and require a user to sign that challege using his private key.
+Standard use-case for challenges is wallet authentication.
+If a client sends us a wallet address as a token, the only way to verify the ownership of that wallet is to issue a challenge, and require a user to sign that challege using his private key.
 [Solana/Phantom wallet authentication](https://github.com/beamable/solana-example) is an example that uses a challenge.

 ## 4. Publich your microservice